 Once you Create a Brand and Define a List for a given brand, you can:

-- Import your existing email list
+- Import your existing email list, OR

 - Setup email signup forms to collect emails

 Before you can send your first campaign you need to ensure your account configuration is complete.
 Make sure you:

 - Got your Amazon SES account out of sandbox mode by requesting a daily send limit increase.
 You should have a reply within an hour or so.